 (vii) Time of Distribution.
 In the case of any distribution of an Award subject to Code Section 409A, if the timing of such distribution is not otherwise specified in the Plan or an Award Agreement or other governing document, the distribution shall be made within 60 days after the date at which the settlement of the Award is specified to occur.
-In the case of any distribution of an Award subject to Code Section 409A during a specified period following a settlement date, the maximum period shall be 90 days, and the Participant shall have no influence (other than permitted deferral elections) on any determination as to the tax year in which the distribution will be made.
+In the case of any distribution of an Award subject to Code Section 409A during a specified period following a settlement date, the maximum period shall be 90 days, and the Participant shall have no influence (other than permitted deferral elections) on any determination as to the tax year in which the distribution will be made during any period in which a distribution may be made.